petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    everything else.
 Automate this so you're not manually copy/pasting things into slides each week for project updates.
 5. Prefer many small changes over fewer large changes.

-## Anti-patterns to avoid

-Even if when using a VCS,
-it's possible to fall into a large batch mindset.
+   Even if using version control and a pipeline system, it's possible to fall into a large batch mindset.

-What is it like to not work reproducibly?
-Well, it means that the path one took to produce an artifact can no longer be reliably followed.
-Even if you think you've documented your work properly, if that has not been tested, it's highly likely that the documentation is missing something, and your work will not be reproducible.

-What this means is that we need to produce outputs as part of a batch process.
-However, developing the process is almost always more efficient to do with an interactive workflow with fast feedback.
-We then need some way of taking what we discover in our interactive work and converting it into a batch process, i.e., a pipeline.

-## On collaboration

-Handing off a draft is not real collaboration.

-What are some tactics for managing the back-and-forth?

-The first is to never take any product produced with a interactive workflow as the final product.

-The frequency with which you flip back and forth between the workflow types is important.
+## Complications: Big data and HPC

+Sometimes things will need to run on other machines.
-It should be as frequent as possible.
+They should still be automated as part of the same pipeline.
-Discover a valuable change and integrate it back into the pipeline right away.
-Commit it to the version control system.

 ## Reusability

+One common misconception one might have about sharing project files is that they need to have some sort of broad usefulness besides producing the figures, paper, etc.

+This is not true.
+In fact,
+if you try to make your files more generally useful and they no longer can do the specific tasks to generate your artifacts, they might be even less useful.

+Delivering someone a working project is valuable.

 Don't worry about reusability.
 So long as your project is reproducible,